-The College of Liberal Arts offers undergraduate and graduate study in the humanities, the social sciences, and the visual and performing arts.
+The College of Liberal Arts offers undergraduate and graduate study in the humanities and the social sciences.
 The College strives to prepare students for productive lives in a diverse multicultural world by developing intellectual and creative, communication, and critical thinking skills.
-It provides majors and minors in specialized subjects in the arts, humanities, and social sciences.
+It provides majors and minors in specialized subjects in the humanities and social sciences.
 Teaching provides advanced knowledge and skills in a setting that emphasizes interaction among students and faculty.
 The College seeks to develop habits of learning and a commitment to lifelong inquiry and intellectual growth.

 College of Liberal Arts